 So how does this work for me?

 Let me tell you more about it.
-Here are the things that make my savings plan work:
+Here are the things which make my savings plan work:

 This will eat into your budget – obviously.
 But if you stick with it and tell yourself, “I am NOT going to spend these $5 bills;” you will see the savings pile up fast!